top of page

 While not a universally accepted definition because it lacks a definite timeframe and scientific and factual evidence to set clear global goals (McChesney, 1991; Parris & Kates, 2003), it could be used at a local level to describe the aspirations and environmental concerns of Bergen; the city’s sustainability plans seek to address the challenge of climate change without “strangling the modern living city” (Bergen Kommune, 2011) and thereby preserve the economic and social centre of Norway’s west coast.
 Furthermore, institutes in Bergen have actively involved children—the “future generations“ of the 1987 definition—in sustainable development learning programmes and activities (Bremer et al., 2022).

-Water was a major issue of the 2008–14 Cities of the Future programme, and water supply and sewage have been identified by the city’s Vulnerability Committee as “critical infrastructure” (Bergen Kommune, 2008, p.36).
+Water was a major issue of the 2008–14 Cities of the Future programme.
+In 2008, water supply and sewage were identified by the city’s Vulnerability Committee as “critical infrastructure” (Bergen Kommune, 2008, p.36).
 However, the unpredictability of future weather events means Bergen cannot be fully prepared for the consequences of climate change; former Commissioner Lisbeth Iversen (2003–2013) of Bergen’s government acknowledged that the systems within the city’s surface water management have reached their limit of capacity “and many will have problems in the future due to climate change” (Iversen, 2011).

 Another example is the city’s attempts to relieve the transport system of its traffic problems, especially in light of future population growth, by promoting alternative forms of transport, such as its light railway system (opened in 2010 and expanded in 2013), buses, and cycling routes (Norwegian Ministry of Local Government & Administration, 2015; Bremer et al., 2020; Remme et al., 2022).
 Urban development, though, in the outer areas is generating an increased need for transport links across the region (Bergen Kommune, 2008, p.6).